james-stevens/dns-gslb/README.md

-# Near Live Global Server Load-Balancing, Failover, Geo-Targeting and D/DoS Protection using only existing DNS
+# Near Live Global Server Load-Balancing, Failover, Geo-Targeting and D/DoS Protection using only existing simple DNS features

 ## Disclaimer
 1. This document represent my views and does not reflect on my employer in any way whatsoever.